Paraíba: Building a republic

 In November 1889, after the fall of the monarchical regime in Brazil and the institution of a republic, Paraíba became a federal state.
 Venâncio Neiva became the first president — equivalent to the modern-day role of governor — of the state.
 Neiva served from 1889 to 1891, when he was deposed.
-The next president was a member of the Social Nationaist Party (PSN), Floriano Peixoto.
+The next president was a member of the Social Nationalist Party (PSN), Floriano Peixoto.
 The PSN governed Paraíba until 1908, when the Conservative Republican Party (PRC) won the elections.
 The PRC then remained in power for an additional two decades, until the end of the Old Republic in 1930.